apache/samza/docs/startup/preview/index.md

 You are now ready to define your StreamApplication logic as a series of transformations on MessageStreams.

 {% highlight java %}
-  MessageStream<MappedPageView> mappedPageViews
+MessageStream<DecoratedPageViews>  decoratedPageViews
-                                       = pageViewInput.filter(pageView -> myFilterFunction)
+                                        = pageViewInput.filter(this::isValidPageView)
-                       .map(pageView -> new MappedPageView(pageView));
+                        .map(this::addProfileInformation);
 {% endhighlight %}

 ### Step 3: Write the output to an output stream:
 Finally, you can create an OutputStream using StreamGraph.getOutputStream and send the transformed messages through it.

 {% highlight java %}
-// Output a new message(with userId as the key and region as the value) to “page-view-output”.
+// Send messages with userId as the key to “decorated-page-views”. decoratedPageViews.sendTo( graph.getOutputStream(“decorated-page-views”, dpv -> dpv.getUserId(), dpv -> dpv));
-OutputStream<String, String, MappedPageView> pageViewOutput
-                           =  graph.getOutputStream(“page-view-output”, pageView->pageView.getUserId(),
-                                                     pageView -> pageView.getRegion())

-mappedPageViews.sendTo(pageViewOutput);
 {% endhighlight %}

-The additional properties for the streamId “page-view-output” can be defined in configuration.
-For instance,
+The first parameter “decorated-page-views” is a logical stream ID.
+The properties for this stream ID can be overridden just like the stream IDs for input streams.
+For example,
 {% highlight jproperties %}
-streams.page-view-output.samza.system=kafka
-streams.page-view-output.samza.physical.name=TransformedPageViewEvent
+streams.decorated-page-views.samza.system=kafka
+streams.decorated-page-views.samza.physical.name=DecoratedPageViewEvent
 {% endhighlight %}

+The second and third parameters define extractors to split the upstream data type into a separate key and value, respectively.

 ## Operators
 The high level API supports common operators like map, flatmap, filter, merge, joins, and windowing on streams.
 Most of these operators accept corresponding Functions and these functions are Initable.

 ### Map
 Applies the provided 1:1 [MapFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/MapFunction.html) to each element in the MessageStream and returns the transformed MessageStream.
-The MapFunction takes in a single message and returns a single message (potentially of a different type)
+The MapFunction takes in a single message and returns a single message (potentially of a different type).

 {% highlight java %}
-MessageStream<Integer> numbers = ..
+MessageStream<Integer> numbers = ...
 MessageStream<Integer> tripled= numbers.map(m -> m * 3)
 MessageStream<String> stringified = numbers.map(m -> String.valueOf(m))
 {% endhighlight %}

 ### Flatmap
 Applies the provided 1:n [FlatMapFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/FlatMapFunction.html) to each element in the MessageStream and returns the transformed MessageStream.
-The FlatMapFunction takes in a single message and returns one or more messages.
+The FlatMapFunction takes in a single message and returns zero or more messages.

 {% highlight java %}
-MessageStream<String> sentence = ..
+MessageStream<String> sentence = ...
 // Parse the sentence into its individual words splitting by space MessageStream<String> words = sentence.flatMap(sentence ->
                                                           Arrays.asList(sentence.split(“ ”))